 Similarly, with a declaration, the declarant must make a declaration by saying the prescribed words aloud in the presence of the witness.

 Contact our team

-For assistance with drafting Affidavits or Statutory Declarations or if you require advice on who is an authorised witness in a Victorian public sector context, contact Alex Murphy, Acting Assistant Victorian Government Solicitor, on or , or get in touch with one of .
+For assistance with drafting Affidavits or Statutory Declarations or if you require advice on who is an authorised witness in a Victorian public sector context, contact Alex Murphy, Acting Assistant Victorian Government Solicitor, on 03 8684 0927 or email@example.com, or get in touch with one of our team members.